 It covers basic information on understanding trigger points and how they play a role in acute and chronic pain issues.
 It’s our most popular workshop for those in the fitness or rehab profession, who have little or no training in Trigger Point Therapy methods.

 Trigger points will affect muscles in the sedentary or athletic body and can cause a considerable amount of long term misery if you are unfamiliar with their behavior and how to remove them.

-This workshop is not designed nor intended to make you a trigger point expert.
-The objective here is to focus some light on myofascial pain and a type of bodywork that has been overlooked and misunderstood for far too long, especially in the fitness arena.
+Comprehensive Trigger Point Therapy/Bodywork requires years of study and practice.
+The objective of this workshop is to focus some light on myofascial pain and a type of therapy/bodywork that has been overlooked and misunderstood for far too long, especially where athletes are concerned.

-Trigger points and Trigger Point Bodywork, should be considered and recommended as an option for the remedial treatment of soft-tissue pain or physical performance issues.
+Trigger Point Therapy/Bodywork, should be considered and recommended as an option for the remedial treatment of soft-tissue pain or physical performance issues.
 And in my opinion should also be a part of ALL physical rehabilitation protocol.

 - Myofascial Trigger Points are real

 - Trigger points refer pain in predictable patterns